IBMDecisionOptimization/do-ws-pa/README.md

 ![Deploy widget](/images/padeploy.png)

-It provides the followiung actions:
+It provides the following actions:
   1. solve/score (buttons are shown depending on do/ml configuration existing) which will do the full end to end flow from loading from Planning Analytics, solving/scoring with the deployed  model, and pushing back the solution into Planning Analytics.
   1. config to change the inmput and output version/scenario to read/write from/to PA